automaate/harmony_gfx_apps_sam_d5x_e5x/apps/legato_monitor/firmware/legato_mn_e54_cult_cpro_parallel.X/readme.md

 Building the Application
 ------------------------

-The parent directory for this application is legato_monitor.
-To build this application, use MPLAB X IDE to open the legato_monitor/firmware/legato_mn_e54_cult_xpro_parallel.X project file.
+The parent directory for this application is apps/legato_monitor.
+To build this application, use MPLAB X IDE to open the apps/legato_monitor/firmware/legato_mn_e54_cult_xpro_parallel.X project file.

 The following table lists configuration properties: